What Are Dissolvable Stitches?

 Do stitches hurt when they dissolve?

 Any staples or stitches placed on the outside must be removed within 14 days.
-It is common to feel pain at the incision site.
-However, as the wound decreases, pain will also reduce.
+It is common to feel pain at the surgical incision site.
+However, as the wound heals, pain will also reduce.

 What do infected dissolvable stitches look like?

-You will notice red streaks or redness around the area.
+You will notice red streaks or redness around the wound area.
 Pain while moving the injured area or touching the stitches is also an indication of infection.
-Besides, there might be swelling around the stitches.
+In addition, there might be swelling in the surrounding tissue.
+Contact your doctor in the case of wound complications.

 Should you pull out dissolvable stitches?